-After setting up ADFS, you need to configure your Zendesk instance to authenticate using SAML.
-Follow the steps in our documentation for enabling SAML.
+After setting up ADFS, you need to configure your Zendesk account to authenticate using SAML.
+Follow the steps in Enabling SAML single sign-on.
 You'll use your full ADFS server URL with the SAML endpoint as the SSO URL, and the login endpoint you created as the logout URL.
 The fingerprint will be the fingerprint of the token signing certificate installed in your ADFS instance.

 You can get the fingerprint by running the following PowerShell command on the system with the installed certificate:

-Look for the thumbprint of the Token-Signing type certificate.
+Look for the SHA256 thumbprint of the Token-Signing type certificate.

-After you're done, the Security page in the Zendesk admin interface should look like this:
+After you're done, the Security > Single sign-on page in the Zendesk Admin Center should look like this:

-You should now have a working ADFS SSO implementation for your Zendesk.
+You should now have a working ADFS SSO implementation for Zendesk.